Arthur-Furukawa/Arthur-Furukawa/README.md

 - 👋 Hi, I’m @Arthur-Furukawa
-- 👀 I’m interested in Programming and Engineering
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Electrical Engineering and Java (by myself)
+- 🌱 I’m currently learning Computer Science at Universidade Presbiteriana Mackenzie
 - 💞️ I’m looking to collaborate on some starting projects to train and learn
-- 📫 How to reach me you can reach me on Facebook: Arthur Furukawa || LinkedIn: Arthur Ryuiti Sato Furukawa
+- 📫 How to reach me you can reach me on X: Arthur_Furukawa || LinkedIn: Arthur Ryuiti Sato Furukawa